MinecraftModDevelopment/MMD-Dev-Server/README.md

 # MMD Dev Server
 Welcome to the GitHub repo for the official Minecraft Mod Development Dev Server.
-This is a server dedicated to testing mods made by members of the MMD community, while also providing a fun server to play on.
-While the server is whitelisted and locked down, anyone is allowed to submit a request to join the server, or to have their mods added to the pack.
+This is a server dedicated to testing mod packs made by members of the community, while also providing a fun server to play on.
+While the server is whitelisted and locked down, anyone is allowed to submit a request to join the server, or to have their mod packs added.
 If you have any questions you can also reach out to any of the Dev Server Admins (DSA).

 Make sure you are part of the [Discord Server](http://discord.mcmoddev.com/).
 Only members of the MMD Discord Community are allowed to play on this server!